 - 1 cup sour cream

-- green onions (bacon, and shredded cheese for garnish)
+- Optional: green onions bacon, shredded cheese for garnish

-- In a small bowl mix the cornstarch and water.
-Pour into the soup, add sour cream, greek yogurt, and cheese.
-Stir until combined and creamy.
-Cover and cook for an additional 30 minutes.
+- In a small bowl, whisk the cornstarch and water until smooth.
+Pour the mixture into the crockpot.
+Add the sour cream, yogurt, and cheese, stirring until well combined and creamy.

 - Cover, and cook for an additional 30 minutes or until heated through.

 - Garnish with toppings of choice, and serve warm.

 - Store in an airtight container in the fridge up to 5 days.